Two peas in a pod. Six of one half dozen of the other. Looks like a duck, quacks like a duck, must be a duck…

 It is a system of basically dispersing a cloud of fine water droplets into the air that are cool or at least room temperature.

-Cool mist humidifiers according to Mayo clinic offer more relief for congestion and cold symptoms than warm mist humidifiers.
+Cool mist humidifiers according to Mayo clinic offer more relief for congestion and cold symptoms than warm mist humidifiers or vaporizers.

 Warm mist humidifier and vaporizer are two appliances that do the same thing.
 As humidity to the air through the creation of steam.
 A cool mist humidifier adds humidity to the air by dispersing cool humidity droplets into the air.